-We all have the right to receive quality health care and work in a positive environment and with that right comes the responsibility of acting in an ethical manner and letting the appropriate people know if someone is not acting appropriately.
+We all have the right to work in a positive environment and with that right comes the responsibility of acting in an ethical manner and letting the appropriate people know if someone is not acting appropriately.
 By working together, we can maintain a healthy and productive environment.
 Corporate misconduct can threaten the livelihood of an entire company.